fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 ---

 I recently [wrote](/posts/2018/06/02/changing-state-over-time-without-mutation/)
-about a websocket server that tracks the current location of trains in the New York City subway.
+about building a websocket server.
+The server tracks train locations on New York City subway lines.
-The server polls the MTA's real-time data feeds every 10 seconds.
+Location data is sourced from the MTA's [real-time data feeds](http://datamine.mta.info/) every 30 seconds.

 My last post failed to acknowledge a design flaw.
-The server is _always_ polling, every 10 seconds, even when no one is listening.
+The server _always_ asks for new location data, every 30 seconds, even when no one is listening.
-The latest data from the MTA is discarded when there are no open websocket connections.
 So bandwidth is wasted and unnecessary load is placed on a free service.
 Better to poll the MTA feeds only when the data is in demand.

 Polling on demand gets messy fast.
 My first attempt made liberal use of mutable state.
-And mutable state is exactly what I was working to avoid in the last post.
+And mutable state is exactly what I want to avoid.
-The last post describes how I avoided mutable state by modeling that state with the Observable pattern.
+In the last post, I replaced mutable state with Observables.
-Polling on demand was a second opportunity to use the Observable pattern as an escape from the mutable state trap.
+Here is a second opportunity to use that escape from the mutable state trap.

 ## I. Clarity through naivety